Lewis Benson papers

 The collection contains written materials that cover a period of over fifty years (1932 - 1986).
-The papers are a testimony to the power of God in the life of Lewis Benson.
-They follow his growth from a young man of deep religious conviction into a dedicated and gifted minister in the Religious Society of Friends.
-Many of the materials in the Lewis Benson Papers evidence his long uphill journey to reclaim the prophetic heritage of the Quaker faith.
+The papers attest to the influence of the power of God in the life of Lewis Benson.
+They follow his growth from a young man of religious conviction into a minister in the Religious Society of Friends.
+Many of the materials in the Lewis Benson Papers evidence his efforts to reclaim the prophetic heritage of the Quaker faith.
 The bulk of the collection is correspondence and his writings.
 The end of the collection contains beta video lectures from 1984.

 Copyright and Rights Information

 Before her death, permission for use needed to be sought from Sarah Benson, and may now be requested from John Benson.